-IPoly follows a progressive discipline process to address students that are not following the guidelines of the handbook.
-There are five levels of discipline as outlined.
-Behavior Intervention Restorative Conference (BIRC) is designed to facilitate an opportunity for students to address a specific incident, review the impact of their choices and identify positive alternative actions, repair relationships while reintegrating into the school community.
-The Restorative Conferences are held during the time and day specified by the school administrator including identified Saturdays.
+Restorative Practices are used throughout IPoly's progressive discipline continuum, as a way to facilitate an opportunity for students to address a specific incident, review the impact of their choices, identify positive alternative actions, and repair relationships while reintegrating into the school community in the aftermath of a disciplinary action.

+Restorative conferences are held at time and day specified by school administration including identified Saturdays.